jazoza/architecturality/01_mapping_the_community.md

 ```
 LIST FROM A4
 ```
+Wordcloud of tweets collected from the list of eight profiles, all (from 27.
+02. to 28.
+02. 2017):

 ![Wordcloud of tweets collected from the list of eight profiles, all (from 27.
 02. to 28.
 02. 2017)](http://architecturality.kucjica.org/wordcloud-02-28.png)

 In the wordcloud, I look for non-ambiguous words that are relevant for the question on relationships of computation to architecture.
 A preliminary list of keywords that can be observed: